one030914/java-in-class/README.md

 # java-in-class

-upload the homework to cloud, needs to connect the VPN to school.
+upload the homework to the cloud, it needs to connect the VPN to the school.

 then use ftp connect to upload@120.105.128.113